 How is Arizona’s minimum wage changing in the future?

-Will there eventually be a $15 minimum wage, Arizona?
+Will there eventually be a $15 minimum wage in Arizona?
 In some parts of the state, it’s already getting closer.
 Flagstaff has passed its own legislation that will see it reach a $15.50 minimum wage by 2022 (this is in line with a number of cities around the country that have passed legislation to reach a $15 minimum wage).
 Beyond that, the Arizona minimum wage will increase based on inflation (a function of the Consumer Price Index).

 Flagstaff Minimum Wage Schedule

 1This wage or $2.00 more than the state minimum wage, whichever is greater.
-Starting in 2021, increases to the Arizona minimum wage will be subject to increases in the cost of living in that state.
+Increases to the Arizona minimum wage will be subject to increases in the cost of living in that state.
 The minimum wage in Flagstaff will be affected by that measure.

 How should Arizona business owners prepare for changes to the minimum wage?

 As the Arizona minimum wage is set to increase over the next few years, it’s time to get prepared.
 Here are some things to put on your to-do list for avoiding mistakes many new business owners make:

 - Know your stuff: Make sure you are doing research and staying up to date with upcoming changes with the minimum wage in Arizona.
 If you’re unsure which wage regulations apply to you, talk to your city’s Chamber of Commerce or other business liaisons at city hall.
 It’s also important to know the differences for salaried employee payroll vs. hourly employees.

 - Look at your budgets: Check your budgets and cash flow in detail and create a hiring plan that you can afford.
 The good news is that minimum wage increases are posted a long way out, so you can look over several years and create a conservative employee growth plan.
 You may also think about hiring other types of workers—like seasonal workers in the winter or summer—to supplement your staff at busy times, instead of hiring full-time employees.
 Learn about affordable small business pricing for payroll services, which go a long way to help organize your employee costs.